xiaoylu/leetcode_category/BFS/Readme.md

             if neighbor not in set(visisted):
                 bfs += (neighbor, distance+1),
 ```
-Using deque (Dijkstra uses a heap instead)
+Using deque (Note that Dijkstra uses a heap instead of a deque)
 ```
     Q = collections.deque(sources)
     vis = set()